 On May 5, 1955, Pejoe recorded two sides for Vee-Jay, with powerful accompaniment by Henry Gray, Milton Rector, and Earl Phillips.
 Abco picked up him right after his one-year contract with Vee-Jay expired.

 Pejoe shared a session with The Rip-Chords (see Ab6).
 "Maybe Blues," which Pejoe recorded several times, is actually addressed to a woman named May Bea (or should that be Mae Bea?).

 According to the liner notes to the Wolf CD reissue (see below), Samuel Maghett (soon to be much better known as Magic Sam) played lead guitar on this session.
-The lead work is emphatically not Pejoe's.
+However, several guitar experts have identified Wayne Bennett as the lead.
+The lead work was emphatically not Pejoe's.

 Abco G106 was reviewed in Billboard on June 23, 1956 (p.
 61).

 Flyright FLY 582, Fishin' in My Pond: Chicago Blues Bands, was released in Britain in 1981.
 P-Vine Special PLP-9027 was a various-artists compilation, released in Japan in 1981.
 The title, Screamin' and Cryin', was borrowed from this session.
 P-Vine PCD 24074 was released in Japan in 2001; the title was Chicago Blues Guitar Killers!.